changedusernamepretzelpanda/fabella-20201127/README.md

 # Entrance test

-This is the answer to problem a,b and c
+This is the answer to problem a,b and c.

+Problem c solution to follow this afternoon

 ## Modules